LuckyJames128/Around-Town/README.md

 - This was the first time the 4 of us worked as a team and the first time using Godot 4.4.
 - This, along with several communication issues, led the code to look like this

-- It runs correctly though so that's pretty cool (note: not rn but hopefully when we submit)
+- It runs correctly though so that's pretty cool